nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 ```

 This way, all the files I add to the `_scss` directory are made available to the sass files in your application.
-Since I want to ultimately have *one* css file after the precompilation is done, I simply add the various sass files concerned with different areas of my posts in `_sass` and include them in `public/application.scss` (which then, in turn, becomes `public/application.css` once jekyll serves it up.
+Since I want to ultimately have *one* css file after the precompilation is done, I simply add the various sass files concerned with different areas of my posts in `_sass` and include them in `public/application.scss` which, in turn, becomes `public/application.css` once jekyll serves it up

 Another nice feature in this integration is that Jekyll allows you to send parameters to the sass compiler - such as `compress`.
 Here's an example of what *my* `_sass` directory contains at time of writing: